hphelion/documentation/migration-overview-reference.md

 ###Connecting to a Linux instance from a Mac system### {#connectmac}

 Before you start, make sure your key pair file in the PEM format is stored on the local system.

-You must to allocate and assign a floating IP to your instance.
-See [Managing Your Floating IPs](https://community.hpcloud.com/article/managing-your-floating-ips-135#fipnovacli).

 To connect to an instance using a Mac operating system: